CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 #### Unacceptable Conduct

-- TODO
-- TODO
+- Not participating at all throughout class sessions
+- Not paying attetntion while in class
+- Doing other classwork during designated class time
-- TODO
+- Skipping class

 ### Decisions